rema98/Bitcoin-Mining/README.md

 The goal of this project is to use F# and the actor model to build a good solution to this problem that runs well on multi-core machines.
 ## Requirements
-###Input: The input provided will be, the required number of 0's of the bitcoin(K) and workload(N).
+* Input: The input provided will be, the required number of 0's of the bitcoin(K) and workload(N).
-###Output: Print the input string(randomly generated), and the corresponding SHA256 hash separated
-by a TAB, for each of the bitcoins you  nd.
+* Output: Print the input string(randomly generated), and the corresponding SHA256 hash separated by a TAB, for each of the bitcoins you find.
 ## Solution
  * We implemented a remote actor model using two machines to mine bitcoins.
  * In each machine, the number of actors are created based on the number of cores in that machine.